Instrument Sterilization: A Step-by-Step Guide

 While the CDC and OSHA set the national stage, your state dental board directs the show locally.
 These boards enforce specific sterilization regulations that your practice must follow to maintain licensure and protect public health.
 Requirements often get very specific, detailing everything from how to package instruments to documentation procedures.
 For instance, many boards mandate that instruments are placed in sterilization pouches with chemical indicators, then properly sealed, labeled, and dated.
 Since these rules can differ from one state to another, it's essential to stay current with your local board’s requirements to ensure your practice remains fully compliant and operates at the highest standard of care.

-Build a Comprehensive Infection Control Program
+How to Build a Strong Infection Control Program

 An effective infection control program is the backbone of a safe dental practice.
 It’s more than just owning an autoclave; it’s a systematic approach that integrates the right equipment, consistent monitoring, and a commitment to ongoing improvement.
 Building this framework protects your patients, your team, and your reputation.
 A successful program relies on clear protocols and high-quality infection control supplies that you can depend on every single day.
 By treating infection control as a core pillar of your practice, you create an environment where safety is second nature and patient trust is built into every procedure.
 This proactive strategy ensures you are always prepared, compliant, and operating at the highest standard of care.